132 Hour Fundamentals of Permanent MakeupColorado's Premiere Permanent Cosmetic Training Program

 In order to do microblading and other permanent makeup in Colorado an artist must first be a licensed esthetician or cosmetologist.
 Then take a 132 Hour Fundamentals of Permanent Makeup course from an approved school, like Accent Beauty Academy, LLC.

 Colorado law further states all 132 hours are “contact” hours and must be taught in the classroom.
-No allowance or credit can be given for “homework” etc. outside of the classroom.
-This is to your benefit, getting it done “faster” is not going to make you a good artist.
 Our course covers all the areas and hours required by law and is approved by the Colorado Division of Private Occupational School Board.

 Colorado only gives schools a broad outline of the required subject matters and required hours as follows….